Szeg\H{o} kernel expansion and equivariant embedding of CR manifolds with circle action: Szeg o kernel expansion

-In order to calculate the integral with respect to $dy_{2n-1}$ in the last equality of (\ref{a6}), we need the following result due to Boutet de Monvel and Sj\"orstrand \cite{BS76}, \cite{H08} and Hsiao-Marinescu \cite{HM14}. \begin{theorem} For any $x_0\in X$, let $D_1$ be the canonical local patch defined as in Theorem \ref{j} with canonical coordinates $(z, \theta, \varphi)$ which is trivial at $x_0$.
-Then on $D_1\times D_1$ the distribution kernel $S(x, y)$ of the Szeg\"o projection $S: L^2(X)\rightarrow {\rm Ker}(\overline\partial_b)$ satisfies
+In order to calculate the integral with respect to $dy_{2n-1}$ in (\ref{a6}), we need the following result due to Boutet de Monvel and Sj\"ostrand \cite{BS76}, \cite{ H08} and Hsiao-Marinescu \cite{HM14}. \begin{theorem} Let $X$ be a compact strongly pseudoconvex CR manifold with a transversal CR $S^1$-action.
+For any $x_0\in X$, let $D_1$ be the canonical local patch defined as in Theorem \ref{j} with canonical coordinates $(z, \theta, \varphi)$ centered at $x_0$.
+Then on $D_1\times D_1$ the distribution kernel $S(x, y)$ of the Szeg\H{o} projection $S: L^2(X)\rightarrow {\rm Ker}(\overline\partial_b)$ satisfies

 in the sense of oscillatory integrals, where